 Making boats electric is inherently difficult.
-A 7,5 m long planing recreational boat consumes 12-18 times more fuel than a family car.
+A 7,5 m long planing leisure boat consumes 12-18 times more fuel than a family car.
 At the same time, one kg of gasoline contains ~15 times more usable energy than one kg of the most compact batteries.
 Because of this, electric boats have not been viewed as viable alternatives to combustion engine boats.
 Existing models are slow or have a very limited range.
 The current market for electric boats is consequently small, estimated to be less than 1 %.

 The energy equation must be solved.